OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 A container image (CI) is an immutable, lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings [<https://www.docker.com/resources/what-container>].
 Each image shares the kernel of the operating system present in the host machine.

 Your CIs must be built on a approved and secure base image.
-This base imate must be scanned and monitored at regular intervals to ensure that all CIs are based on a secure and authentic image.
+This base image must be scanned and monitored at regular intervals to ensure that all CIs are based on a secure and authentic image.
 Implement strong governance policies that determine how images are built and stored in trusted image registries.

 --